 This will equate to roughly 70 lengths in a 25 yard pool (1750 yards) or 65 to 66 lengths in a 25 meter pool (1625 to 1650 meters).
 If you train in a 50 meter pool then it will equate to about 33 lengths in total.

 If you are an open water swimmer and you train in a lap pool throughout the week, then you can also just follow the guidelines given above to make sure you build up that base of fitness you need to swim that mile race.

 For those of us who aren’t all that good at counting laps, or who simply just want to take the easy way out instead of worrying about all of the complicated arguments behind the “mile swim”.
-I suggest you check out the Garmin Forerunner 645 swim watch or consider buying the Form swim goggles to help you keep track in real-time of how far you have swum.
+I suggest you check out the Garmin Swim 2 swimming watch or consider picking up the Form Swim Goggles to help you keep track in real-time of how far you have swum.